maoow/libft/README.md

     Iterates the list lst and applies the function f to each link.

 ## void ft_lstreplace(t_list **lst, t_list *new, int place);
+    replace the node in the place position of the lst list by the new node.

 ## void ft_memdel(void **ap);
     n Takes as a parameter the address of a memory area that needs to be freed, then puts the pointer to NULL.